JustinGuese/easycloudhost3.0-website/content/english/integration/_index.md

 ---
-title: "How To Integrate With Spydea"
+title: "How To Integrate With EasyHost"
 ---